JohnMwanyika/JohnMwanyika/README.md

 - 💻 He is also a Wordpress developer who works for small or personal brands.
 - 🎉 JavaScript enthusiast.

+- 💻 currently learning Django.
+- Looking to collaborate on Nodejs and Django.

 ### 🛠️  Technical Skill Set

 ### Tech Stack: